for-l00p/meetup_rsvp_prediction/README.md

 ## Member Clustering

 I ran a K-Means clustering algorithm after processing a vectorized dataset (using TF-IDF) with 500 features which was reduced down to 2 dimensions using Principle Component Analysis (PCA).
-According to the elbow plot below, the optimal cluster size was 7.
+According to the elbow plot below, the optimal cluster size was approximately 7.

 <p align='center'>
  <img width="500" alt="elbow" height="300" src="images/elbow.png">